TERMS OF SERVICE

 OKAY, SO WHAT HAPPENS IF SOMEONE GETS HURT PLAYING QG?

 Playing QG can be dangerous.
 You’re playing in the real world, after all.
 Real weather.
 Your real body.
 There are deadly predators - like cars.
 Or UV rays.
 Or dogs that want to protect properties.
 They can be scary, some dogs, but most dogs are really innocent puppies in oversized bodies (still, be careful).
 There are venomous animals and poisonous plants.
-There are things you can trip over if you’re not paying attention.
+There are things you die from if you put in your mouth, or things you can trip over if you’re not paying attention.
 Maybe you’ve seen those YouTube videos of people falling into fountains while texting?
 Who does that?

 QG sends out regular "safety checks" in an effort to keep Questers mindful of such inherent risks.
 But that’s all it can really do.
 It cannot be held liable for any injury or harm caused from playing QG.
 In other words, you are playing QG at your own risk.